-Student Life Center and Kahua Ola (Lounge)

-Bldg.
-379, Manono campus
+Student Life Center and the Student Lounge Bldg.
+379, Manono campus Ph: (808) 933-1105

-V. Ola Jenkins, Coordinator

-Ph: (808) 933-1105

 The Student Life Center complements the academic programs of study by deliberately planning and promoting extracurricular activities that reflect, support, and provide an extension of the academic efforts in the classrooms and laboratories.
 The function of Student Life is to offer an enhancement of the overall educational student experience through the development of, exposure to, and participation in, social, cultural, intellectual, instructional, recreational, and governance programs.
 It serves as a partner and sustainer of Hawai'i Community College's mission in the delivery of a quality education and stimulates life-long learning for all students.